 Well, it looks like we’re going to find out…eventually.

 The Black Widow movie was heading for a May 1, 2020 release before the coronavirus outbreak, but Disney and Marvel have decided to delay it until the industry’s infrastructure is back to some semblance of normal.
-Hopefully, for all our sake, we’ll be able to watch Black Widow in theaters together in November!
+First they bumped it to November, but now we have to wait almost a full year from that originally scheduled date before we see Natasha and friends.

 Cate Shortland directed the film, and Scarlett Johansson stars, with Florence Pugh and David Harbour alongside her.
 One of the movie’s villains is Taskmaster, and we wrote a little bit more about him right here.